Next | Previous

 This module provides classes and functions for parsing and processing URLs.
 This module supports username and passwords in URLs in order to support an arbitrary number of RFC combinations but this does not strictly conform to RFC1738.

 The scope of URL in this module have not been limited to HTTP or any protocol for that matter.
-However, where deducable, the module tries to conform to the most appropriate URL for the specified scheme.
+However, where deductible, the module tries to conform to the most appropriate URL for the specified scheme.

 Constructing a URL is vey simple.
 Here is an example.